 Why YouTube Thumbnail Images are Important

 Your video’s thumbnail image works much like a book cover.
 It’s your video’s first impression.
 With YouTube increasingly being a search platform with potentially millions of results, you’ll want your video to stand out from the crowd with an attention-grabbing (but accurate!) thumbnail image.
 It’s the image that potential viewers are going to see first—it’s even more prominent than the text of your video’s title.

 It’s worth mentioning that the YouTube thumbnail image is different from your channel’s banner image.
 If you’re looking for the best YouTube banner size to use, I have a separate post on that.

 There is some flexibility in the image size you can use for your YouTube thumbnail, but there’s also an ideal target to aim for to get the best results.
-And that is an image that is 1280 pixels wide by 720 pixels tall.
+And that is an image that is:

 That’s not to say that it’s going to display at 1280 x 720 pixels.
 In fact, most of the time, it won’t.
-It’s much larger than is specifically required in many of the displays and lists on the YouTube site, that larger size maintains flexibility when the video is embedded on external websites as well as increasing the chances that it will stay sharp and crisp on high-density displays like Retina screens.
+It’s much larger than is specifically required in many of the displays and lists on the YouTube site, and it’s larger than most mobile displays.
+But that larger size maintains flexibility when the video is embedded on external websites as well as increasing the chances that it will stay sharp and crisp on high-density displays like Retina screens.

 If you were to an image with lower resolution, they could end up being pixelated and blurry in some displays.

 The choice of 1280 by 720 pixels isn’t just some random size they picked out.
 It’s the dimensions of 720p video, which is considered HD video (albeit the lowest threshold of what’s considered HD video) and is often a default playback resolution.1

 YouTube says that the minimum size you can use for thumbnail images is 640 pixels.